Lockdown :Guidelines 1

 10.All cinema halls, malls, shopping complexes, swimming pools, entertainment parks, theatres, bars and auditoriums, assemble halls and similar places.

-12.All religious places/places of worship shall be closed for public.
+places of worship shall be closed for public.
 Religious congregations are strictly prohibited.

 13.In case of funerals, congregation of more than twenty persons will not be permitted.